 Courtesy of the public domain collections of the Los Angeles County Museum of Art.

 In 1753 Carl Linnaeus, (Swedish botanist, 1707-1778) the “father of modern taxonomy” published his landmark book Species Plantarum.
-He placed madrone and manzanita together in the Arbutus genus, as members of the Ericaceae (heath) family.
+He placed madrone and manzanita together in the Arbutus genus, in the Ericaceae (heath) family.

 Linnaeus classified Arbutus unedo (strawberry tree) as the type species in the Arbutus genus, which included Arbutus uva-ursi (bearberry tree) and Arbutus andrachne (wild strawberry tree).
 The name Arbutus comes from the Latin word arbor meaning “tree.”
 The species name unedo is attributed to Pliny the Elder (Roman naturalist, 23-79 CE), who allegedly said of its fruit “unum tantum edo,” meaning “I eat only one.”
 This may be based on the fact that its fruit was not that desirable.

 In 1763, Michael Adanson (1707-1778) removed Arbutus uva-ursi from the Arbutus genus in his published work Familles des plantes (The Plant Family).
-Based on his studies of the European uva-ursi plant, he established a new genus he named Arctostaphylos (Greek: arctos (bear) and staphyle (bunch of grapes).
+Based on his studies of European uva-ursi, he established a new genus named Arctostaphylos (Greek: arctos (bear) and staphyle (bunch of grapes).

-He officially renamed Arbutus uva-ursi as Arctostaphylos uva-ursi.
+He officially renclassified Arbutus uva-ursi as Arctostaphylos uva-ursi.
 The name uva-ursi is based on the Latin words: uva (grape) and ursus (bear).
-By doing this Adanson effectively retained uva-ursi’s original connection to its “bearberry” roots.
+By doing this, Adanson effectively honored uva-ursi’s original connection to its “bearberry” roots.

 The Pacific Madrone (Arbutus menziesii) is known by several names: